gbraad/mscrolls-brahman/strands/doc/manual/strandmanual1.md

 INV
 ```

 Loosely speaking, `i`, `inv` and `x` are verbs.
-The system does not have predefined verbs (except "put"), so any word can be used as a verb, it's up to you to have what you like.
+The system does not have predefined verbs (except "put"), so any word can be used as a verb, it's up to you to use what you like.
 When you use words in selectors in verb position, they are assumed to be verbs and treated as such by the parser.

 `it` is just shorthand, you can have instead `x player` if you like.

-In the above example, both `i` and `inv` do the same thing, flowing to `INV`, which will generate the inventory. if you want also "take inventory" to work, you wouldn't add it as a reaction to player, instead you'd create an "inventory" object.
+In the above example, both `i` and `inv` do the same thing, flowing to `INV`, which will generate the inventory. if you want also "take inventory" to work, you wouldn't add it as a reaction to player, instead you'd create an (in scope) "inventory" object.

 The last thing to explain is in `BODY`.
 What is, `> put it in study` ?